SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-LGenSOC/PROJECT_PRESENTATION.md

 The goal of your challenge is to write a CodeWars kata that:

-Given two arrays, one containing a list of Pokemon and the other one containing the correspondent Pokemon type, write a function that return one array containing the Pokemon type combination sorted in ascending order.
+Given two arrays, one containing a list of Pokemons and the other one containing their corresponding types, write a function that return one array where each element is itself an array of the two elements ["Pokemon", "Type"] sorted in ascending order.

+You will always be given arrays of the same length.
+If there is a null element in either of the two initial arrays, the function should not return that combination of Pokémon and type.

 Example:

+Given:

-Given ["Charmander", "Bulbasaur", "Squirtle", "Pikachu"], and ["Fire", "Grass", "Water", "Electric"] your function should return:
+["Charmander", "Bulbasaur", "Squirtle", "Pikachu"], and ["Fire", "Grass", "Water", "Electric"]

+your function should return:

+[["Bulbasaur", "Grass"], ["Charmander", "Fire"], ["Pikachu", "Electric"], ["Squirtle", "Water"]].

+Given:

+["Charmander", "Bulbasaur", "Squirtle",], and ["Fire", "Grass", "Water", "Electric"]

+your function should return:

-[["Charmander", "Fire"], ["Bulbasaur", "Grass"], ["Squirtle", "Water"],["Pikachu", "Electric"]].
+[["Bulbasaur", "Grass"], ["Charmander", "Fire"], ["Squirtle", "Water"]].

-If one element of the array is not specified it should be ignored.

 Please, keep in mind, that JavaScript is by default sorting objects alphabetically.
 For more information, please consult: